dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 later.
 There are some very subtle issues, especially when dealing with virtual memory hardware.
 We don't worry about this for the current lab.

 ----------------------------------------------------------------
 #### Correctness: Read reset values to sanity check.

-Of

 ----------------------------------------------------------------
 #### Correctness: I get 12517 from the device, is that right?

 Who knows?

 Often have no idea if the value of the device is right.
 So find special cases where you can detect.
 For an analogue to digital converter, attach an attenuator that you can cycle between off and on (and multiple that have different resistance)

-part of this:  datasheets will give value

 E.g, play an 80hz signal and see what you get from your microphone.

-Often there is

 config
 how to get data